 The rods or pins may need to be removed in the operating room when your orthopaedic doctor has decided that enough healing has taken place.

-If your child had flexible pins placed to fix the bone, he/she will not be able to put weight on the leg for about 2-3 weeks.
+If your child had flexible pins placed to fix the bone, he or she will not be able to put weight on the leg for about two to three weeks.
 It is important to arrange sleeping and bathroom facilities within easy reach for your child.
 If your child's bedroom is on the second floor, it is recommended that the bed be moved to the first floor and a bedside commode be purchased for easy use.

 You will need to bring your child back to the orthopaedic doctor in order for him or her to see how well the bone is healing.
 We will take X-rays to see how healing is progressing.

 When the doctor has decided that enough new bone has formed to put weight on the leg, your child will have a physical therapist work with him or her to find the best way to walk.
 Your child will need to use an assistive device at first, such as a walker or crutches.

 If a rigid rod is used to hold the fractured bone in place, your child may be able to walk with the aid of crutches or a walker and use enough weight on the injured leg to balance.
 A physical therapist will help your child with learning the best way to walk.
 Usually a wheelchair is needed for back-up, while some people manage well without one.